aspnet/Benchmarks/src/BenchmarksDriver2/README.md

   ## Telemetry

-  --[JOB].options.disardResults <true|false>                               Whether to discard all the results from this job, for instance during a warmup job.
+  --[JOB].options.discardResults <true|false>                               Whether to discard all the results from this job, for instance during a warmup job.

   # Example